-- Observers - account needed - mobile and desktop -
+- Observers - account needed - mobile and desktop missions -

-- Guests - no account needed - desktop only -
+- Guests - no account needed - desktop missions only -

 - Any person who has been invited to a dscout Live desktop session via a shared session link and access code is able to attend an active Live desktop session as a Guest.

-- Do not have access to any tools during the Live session.
+- Guests do not have access to any tools during the Live session.

-- They will not be able to see any project details.
+- Guests will not be able to see any project details.
 They will only be able to see individual session details.

 Each session can have only one moderator and one scout, but can have any number of Observers or Guests.
 The moderator can be any member on the project who plans to engage face-to-face with a scout during a session.